janschneida/taxodist/README.md

 # Taxodist

 Taxodist is a a Python package that offers its users a set of distance & similarity metrics for concepts & concept-sets from hierarchical taxonomies.
-**The tool is (currently) suited for single ontologies only**.
+The tool is (currently) suited for **single ontologies only**.

-Table of contents

 ## About taxodist

 Knowledge of certain scientific domains is often structured in taxonomies.
-There has been great efforts to use the structure of such taxonomies to derive similarity of the included concepts \elavarasi2014.
-There are many different metrics to measure (dis-)similarity between concepts and sets of concepts and having to choose and calculate those algorithms manually is a time consuming task.
+There has been great efforts to use the structure of such taxonomies to derive similarity of the included concepts generating many different metrics to measure (dis-)similarity between concepts and sets of concepts and having to choose and calculate those algorithms manually is a time consuming task.
 This package aims to offer the most common concept & set-similarity algorithms to enable researchers faster evaluation of their data.
 The basis for our calculations is the `Tree` type from `treelib` representing the needed taxonomy.

 ### Implemented Taxonomies